Biologics & Small Molecules Research

 Biologics Research and Development

-- Measure binding affinity of purified and non-purified biological molecules
+- Measure target binding affinity and kinetics of purified and non-purified biological molecules

 - Rapidly perform DOEs to screen optimal assay conditions